projectcontour/contour/design/httpproxy-conflict.md

 Contour will set a `Warning` when the object has an issue, but the response is not modified.
 The `ResourceOwner` will understand there is an issue by looking at the object's `Status.Conditions.Errors` or `Status.Conditoins.Warnings`.

+Details on how Conditions are implemented can be found in the [HTTPProxy Status Conditions Design Doc](https://github.com/projectcontour/contour/blob/main/design/httpproxy-status-conditions.md#high-level-design).

 ## Detailed Design

 ### Invalid Include